Skip to main content

 How do international climate negotiations work?
 Who participates, and what motivates the parties involved?
 What are their points of agreement and disagreement?
 Under what conditions can global climate governance be effective?

-This POLI_SCI 390 course, taught by Professor Iza Ding, provides students with foundational knowledge of global climate governance and offers an immersive experience at COP30—the 30th Conference of Parties to the United Nations Framework Convention on Climate Change (UNFCCC), taking place this year in Belém, Brazil (November 10–21).
+This POLI_SCI 390 course, taught by Professor Iza Ding, provides students with foundational knowledge of global climate governance and offers an immersive experience at COP—the Conference of Parties to the United Nations Framework Convention on Climate Change (UNFCCC), taking place in Belém, Brazil in 2025 (November 10–21).
 Students will gain firsthand insights into the negotiation processes and dynamics shaping global climate policy.
 Students will also complete an original research project, either individually or collaboratively.

-Undergraduates who were juniors or seniors in fall 2025 and graduate students interested in conducting research on climate change conferences from different disciplinary backgrounds are eligible to apply.
-Students must not have graduated before fall quarter 2025 and must be in good academic standing to be eligible to apply.
+Students must not have graduated before the upcoming fall quarter and must be in good academic standing to be eligible to apply.

 The number of observer badges available for Northwestern delegates to the COP is uncertain until they are allocated by the UNFCCC in the fall.
 Therefore, admission to the course is not a guarantee for travel or for an observer badge to the UNFCCC meetings for a specific number of days.